 , static

-, et abstract
+, or abstract

 .class MyClassType implements MyInterfaceType { MyClassType() { // constructor code } @Override public Integer addOperation(Integer value1, Integer value2) { return value1 + value2; } @Override public Integer multiplyOperation(Integer value1, Integer value2) { return value1 * value2; } }